-His book, "Be Less Zombie: How great organisations create dynamic innovation, fearless leadership and passionate people" came out earlier this year, and in it, Elvin distills 10 years of field research amongst some of the world’s leading innovators into a pragmatic, actionable toolkit.
-We invited him on to the Etch Podcast to talk about the innovation particle, leading by experiment and what needs to be true for innovative products to fly through an organisation.
+His book, "Be Less Zombie: How great organisations create dynamic innovation, fearless leadership and passionate people" came out in 2020, and in it, Elvin distills ten years of field research amongst some of the world’s leading innovators into a pragmatic, actionable toolkit.
+We invited him on to the Etch Podcast to talk about the "Innovation Particle", leading by experiment and what needs to be true for innovative products to fly through an organisation.

-Learn how Etch Horizon can disrupt your business and wider industry.
+Learn how Etch Horizon can help your business address disruption and transform.

 Thank you for having me.
 It's a delight to be here on a chilly Monday morning.